 This recipe definitely requires the cooked-to-death style of soft, tender green beans, so it’s for all of you who love them this way.

-A few notes on these Southern style green beans with bacon:
+Notes on making Southern style green beans with bacon:

 - Cutting the bacon in half helps to fit more in the pan and also to cook it more evenly.
 You could also cut them into small pieces with some scissors, just snipping them into the pan.